mertjane/mertjane/README.md

 - 🧔 My name is Mertcan
 - 🔭 I’m currently working on Whatsapp web Clone with React&NodeJs.
-- 🌱 I’m currently learning TypeScript and React testing such as Jest, Enzyme.
+- 🌱 I’m currently learning TypeScript, NestJS and NextJS.
 - 📚 Tools i know:
-    * Proficient in HTML, CSS, and SASS for creating responsive and visually appealing web pages.
+    * Proficient in HTML, CSS, SASS for creating responsive and visually appealing web pages.
-    * Experience with CSS frameworks such as Bootstrap and Tailwind forquick and efficient styling.
+    * Experience with CSS frameworks and UI libraries such as Bootstrap, React-components, Material UI, Mantine UI, Bootstrap, Tailwind and React Prime forquick and efficient styling.
     * Strong knowledge of JavaScript, jQuery, and modern JavaScript libraries such as React for building dynamic and interactive user interfaces.
-    * Familiarity with Express.js, MongoDB, Mongoose, and Node.js for building and maintaining the backend of web applications, including handling API requests and database management.
+    * Familiarity with Express.js, MongoDB, MySQL, PostgreSQL, Mongoose, TypeOrm and Node.js for building and maintaining the backend of web applications, including handling API requests and database management.
     * Experience with Figma for creating and collaborating on wireframes, mockups, and visual designs.
     * Strong understanding of web development principles and the ability to work independently as a self-learned developer.